How Nitro's Deployment Adapters Work — and Why Litro Gets Them for Free

 2. Streaming API Differences

-// Edge targets — convert to WHATWG ReadableStream
+// Edge targets — wrap in WHATWG ReadableStream

-Litro's built-in page handler detects the runtime automatically.
-If you're writing a custom handler for an edge target, keep this difference in mind.
+Litro's built-in page handler uses the Node path.
+If you're writing a custom handler for an edge target, keep the runtime difference in mind.

 Vercel Deployment Example